jina-ai/jina/docs/get-started/what-is-jina.md

 ### Why cloud native?

+At first cloud native seems pretty irrelevant: why a cross-modal/multi-modal system is any related to cloud native?

 Cloud native is a term that refers to a system that is designed to run on the cloud.
 It consists of a group of concepts:
-- **Microservices**: Microservices are the core of a cloud-native system.
-They are the building blocks of a cloud-native system.
+- **Microservices**: Microservices are the building blocks of a cloud native system.
 - **Orchestration**: Orchestration is the process of managing the microservices.
 - **Containerization**: Containerization is the process of packaging the microservices into containers.
 - **Observability**: Observability is the process of monitoring the system.
-- **DevOps and CI/CD**: DevOps and CI/CD are the process of automating the system.
+- **DevOps and CI/CD**: DevOps and CI/CD are the process of automating the integration of the system.

-Sounds cool, But do we really need them?
+Sounds cool but irrelevant, so do we really need them?

 Yes!